BCom Parallel Economy Notes Study Material

 EFFECTS OF PARALLEL ECONOMY

-The main effects of parallel economy are:
+The main effects of a parallel economy are:

-(i) Inflationary Effect: The income which is not controlled by the monetary system and is outside Government control used for conspicuous consumption.
-When some on get black money, he does not have value for the money and spends part of it on rich food, going to hotel and tours, buying expensive consumable goods like garments, furniture, houses, Gold or other durable and non-durable goods out of proportion of legitimate income.
-There is tendency to spend unaccounted money on marriages, show off and the like.
-This tendency though increases the demand of many products and it makes inflationary pressure.(BCom Parallel Economy Notes Study Material)
+(i) Inflationary Effect: The income which is not controlled by the monetary system and is outside Government control is used for conspicuous consumption.
+When some on getting black money, he does not have value for the money and spends part of it on rich food, going to hotels and tours, buying expensive consumable goods like garments, furniture, houses, Gold, or other durable and non-durable goods out of proportion of legitimate income.
+There is a tendency to spend unaccounted money on marriages, showing off, and the like.
+This tendency though increases the demand for many products and it makes inflationary pressure.

-(ii) Division of Society: Parallel Economy divides the society into haves and not haves and increase disparity of income which results in class conflicts and dissatisfaction among those who do not have it.
+(ii) Division of Society: Parallel Economy divides the society into haves and not the haves and increases the disparity of income which results in class conflicts and dissatisfaction among those who do not have it.
+(BCom Parallel Economy Notes Study Material)

-(iii) Evasion of Taxes: The financial transactions in parallel economy not recorded in books of accounts and the profits earned from its investment remain outside the system.
+(iii) Evasion of Taxes: The financial transactions in the parallel economy are not recorded in books of accounts and the profits earned from its investment remain outside the system.
 This leads to further evasion of taxes.
-It adversely affects on Govt. budget.(BCom Parallel Economy Notes Study Material)
+It adversely affects on Govt. budget.

 When unaccounted money is generated through under-reporting of production it leads to evasion of excise duty and sales tax on its sales.
-Thus, both the Central and State Governments loose revenue.
+Thus, both the Central and State Governments lose revenue.
+(BCom Parallel Economy Notes Study Material)

-In case of smuggling of goods to create black money it adversely affects domestic producers.
-Many domestic industries like electronics, computers, textiles etc. have suffered because of it.
-Further Government is not able to regulate and is not able to realise customs duty on such smuggled products.
+In the case of smuggling of goods to create black money it adversely affects domestic producers.
+Many domestic industries like electronics, computers, textiles, etc. have suffered because of it.
+Further Government is not able to regulate and is not able realize customs duty on such smuggled products.
+(BCom Parallel Economy Notes Study Material)

 CAUSES OF PARALLEL ECONOMY

-There is some degree of parallel economy all over the world largely for greed of money and save taxes and custom duties.
+There is some degree of the parallel economy all over the world largely for the greed for money and saving taxes and customs duties.
 Actually, the biggest cause of parallel economy is human greed for money.
-But in countries like India lack of banking facilities and the habit to keep the money at homes is also an important cause.
+But in countries like India lack of banking facilities and the habit to keep money at home is also an important cause.
+(BCom Parallel Economy Notes Study Material)

-(i) Agricultural Economy: In India agriculture is very important part of GDP but which is exempted from income tax and other taxes.
-In rural areas there is not enough banking facilities, therefore all funds are not kept in bank deposits which makes part of the rural income outside the banking system and organized money and capital markets.(BCom Parallel Economy Notes Study Material)
+(i) Agricultural Economy: In India agriculture is a very important part of GDP but is exempted from income tax and other taxes.
+In rural areas there are not enough banking facilities, therefore all funds are not kept in bank deposits which makes part of the rural income outside the banking system and organized money and capital markets.
+(BCom Parallel Economy Notes Study Material)

-(iv) Foreign Exchange Regulation: Government of India imposed heavy restriction on outflow of foreign exchange.
-The Government also desired that all flow of foreign exchange should be through official channel.
-The official exchange rate was much lower than market rate.
-Sometimes difference was as high as 50 percent or more.
-Thus, people who wanted dollars, they were purchased it on market rate.
-There are some other sources of black money like, under reporting exports, over invoicing of imports and transfer funds etc.
+(iv) Foreign Exchange Regulation: The government of India imposed heavy restrictions on the outflow of foreign exchange.
+The Government also desired that all flow of foreign exchange should be through the official channel.
+The official exchange rate was much lower than the market rate.
+Sometimes the difference was as high as 50 percent or more.
+Thus, people who wanted dollars, they were purchased them at the market rate.
+There are some other sources of black money like underreporting exports, over-invoicing of imports and transfer funds, etc. (BCom Parallel Economy Notes Study Material)

-(v) High Rate of Taxation: In India the rate of excise, customs and income tax are very high.
-The high rate of these taxes induce public to avoid declaration of exact income.
-This evasion largely goes unchecked and thus, sets in a chain reaction for generation of black money at the wholesale, retail as well as production levels.(BCom Parallel Economy Notes Study Material)
+(v) High Rate of Taxation: In India, the rate of excise, customs, and income tax is very high.
+The high rate of these taxes induces the public to avoid a declaration of exact income.
+This evasion largely goes unchecked and thus, sets in a chain reaction for the generation of black money at the wholesale, retail as well as production levels.
+(BCom Parallel Economy Notes Study Material)

-(vii) Illegal Real Estate Transactions: In real estate constructions, purchases and transfer there are various types of illegal activities because no one is willing to pay full price in accounted money and if someone wants to pay so the seller is not willing to accept full amount in accounted money.
-All the big builders pay hush money for allotment of a particular site resulting in creation and transfer of illegal money, very often buildings are not constructed as per site plan and thus to get a completion certificate again big amount has to be paid to concerned officers.
+(vii) Illegal Real Estate Transactions: In real estate constructions, purchases and transfers there are various types of illegal activities because no one is willing to pay full price in accounted money and if someone wants to pay so the seller is not willing to accept the full amount in accounted money.
+All the big builders pay to hush money for allotment of a particular site resulting in the creation and transfer of illegal money, very often buildings are not constructed as per the site plan, and thus to get a completion certificate again big amount has to be paid to concerned officers.
+(BCom Parallel Economy Notes Study Material)

-In case of transfer of real estates, both parties agree to make transactions at the lower price while settling the rest amount in cash.
-Thus, the scope of generating black money gets increased.(BCom Parallel Economy Notes Study Material)
+In the case of the transfer of the real estate, both parties agree to make transactions at a lower price while settling the rest amount in cash.
+Thus, the scope of generating black money gets increased.
+(BCom Parallel Economy Notes Study Material)

 (viii) Corruption: The big deals of purchases contracts and projects are decided by corrupt politicians and public servants.
 Sometimes thousands of crores are involved and one who gets the deal earns huge profits.
-Therefore, for big projects and purchases a big amount has been offered and many cases have been reported in State Assemblies and Parliament from time to time regarding accepting bribes, kickbacks, commission etc. by corrupt politicians and Government servants.(BCom Parallel Economy Notes Study Material)
+Therefore, for big projects and purchases, a big amount has been offered and many cases have been reported in State Assemblies and Parliament from time to time regarding accepting bribes, kickbacks, commissions, etc. by corrupt politicians and Government servants.
+(BCom Parallel Economy Notes Study Material)

-(ix) Ineffective Enforcement of Tax Laws: Govt. of India and State Government have imposed various tax laws pertaining to income tax, sales tax. stamp duties, excise duty etc. but their enforcement is very poor due to wide. spread corruption in these departments.
-The high rate of these taxes and weak enforcement induces businessmen to avoid recording of exact transactions.
-Thus, he soft attitude towards tax compliance by tax authorities has led to generation of unreported money.(BCom Parallel Economy Notes Study Material)
+(ix) Ineffective Enforcement of Tax Laws: Govt. of Indian and State governments have imposed various tax laws pertaining to income tax, and sales tax. stamp duties, excise duty, etc. but their enforcement is very poor due to wide. spread corruption in these departments.
+The high rate of these taxes and weak enforcement induces businessmen to avoid the recording of exact transactions.
+Thus, the soft attitude towards tax compliance by tax authorities has led to the generation of unreported money.
+(BCom Parallel Economy Notes Study Material)

-(x) No Punishment to Defaulters: The Government has set up a number of organisations to curb corruption like CBI and vigilance commission.
-There are also heavy penalties for corruption under various act and the courts have the powers to penalize those who are found guilty.
+(x) No Punishment to Defaulters: The Government has set up a number of organizations to curb corruption like CBI and the vigilance commission.
+There are also heavy penalties for corruption under various acts and the courts have the powers to penalize those who are found guilty.
 But a corrupt official politician is left off without any or little punishment, it encourages others to corrupt.
-When one feels that there is no punishment, he wants to make maximum amount of easy money which is single largest cause of increasing corruption and mounting amount of unaccounted money in the system,
+When one feels that there is no punishment, he wants to make the maximum amount of easy money which is the single largest cause of increasing corruption and the mounting amount of unaccounted money in the system.
+(BCom Parallel Economy Notes Study Material)

 EVOLUTION OF A POLICY PACKAGE TO CONTROL PARALLEL ECONOMY

-(i) Rationalisation of Tax Structure: In this regard various economists are aimed at reduction of tax rates.
-The marginal tax rates on higher incomes should be reduced, there should be liberalisation of tax laws regarding depreciation and writing off of capital.
-There should be complete exemption of savings from taxation and direct taxes should be indexed to cost of living etc. Obviously, reducing rates of direct taxes or providing more and more legal avenues of tax avoidance considerably reduce the overall burden of business classes and common man.(BCom Parallel Economy Notes Study Material)
+(i) Rationalisation of Tax Structure: In this regard, various economists are aimed at reduction of tax rates.
+The marginal tax rates on higher incomes should be reduced, there should be liberalization of tax laws regarding depreciation and writing off of capital.
+There should be complete exemption of savings from taxation and direct taxes should be indexed to the cost of living etc. Obviously, reducing rates of direct taxes or providing more and more legal avenues of tax avoidance considerably reduces the overall burden on business classes and the common man.

-(iii) Appropriation of the Gains of Investment of Black Income in Real Estate: A very significant outlet for black income is investment in real estate.
-Speculation in real estate business is unchecked in urban areas.
-These investments result in very high “Capital Gains”.
-A very large portion of black income gets congealed in such residential buildings.
-Dr. Amit Bhaduri suggested that the most effective way to attack black money system is to appropriate the gains from property specialation.
-He, therefore recommends the selling up of a corporation in each state and the Union Territory to deal in transactions in real estate property, where all private buyers and sellers will have to transfer through the corporation for legalisation of urban property transactions.
-The basic idea can, therefore, be put in a nutshell: neither nationalisation or “ceiling’ on urban private property; but nationalisation of all private transactions in urban real estate.
-Thus, the ultimate aim of this suggestion to limit the investment of black income in real estate.
 (BCom Parallel Economy Notes Study Material)

+He, therefore recommends the selling up of a corporation in each state and the Union Territory to deal in transactions in real estate property, where all private buyers and sellers will have to transfer through the corporation for legalization of urban property transactions.
+The basic idea can, therefore, be put in a nutshell: neither nationalization nor “ceiling’ on urban private property; but nationalization of all private transactions in urban real estate.
+Thus, the ultimate aim of this suggestion is to limit the investment of black income in real estate.

-(v) Establishment of the Institution of Ombudsman: For a long time in India the institution of ombudsman has been required, on the pattern on the basis of the recommendations of the Administrative Reform Commission (1966), a Lokpak Bill was introduction in the Lok Sabha (1968-69).
-The Bill was passed by the Lok Sabha, but could not be passed in Rajya Sabha.
-However, it has not been passed so far to become a law.
-The bill, however excludes from its preview, the President and Vice-President of India, the Speaker of Lok Sabha. the Chief Justice of India or any other Judges of Supreme Court, The Comptroller and Auditor General of India, the Chief Election Commissioner and other Election Commissioner and the chairman and the other members of Union Public Commission.
-It may be noted that eight unsuccessful attempts have been made so far to pass legislation in the parliament to make it mandatory for ministers and legislators to ensure annual declaration of their assets and liabilities.
+However, it has not been passed so far to become law.
+The bill, however, excludes from its preview, the President and Vice-President of India, and the Speaker of Lok Sabha. the Chief Justice of India or any other Judges of the Supreme Court, The Comptroller and Auditor General of India, the Chief Election Commissioner and other Election Commissioner, and the chairman and the other members of the Union Public Commission.
+It may be noted that eight unsuccessful attempts have been made so far to pass legislation in the parliament to make it mandatory for ministers and legislators to ensure the annual declaration of their assets and liabilities.

-The hard reality that, while political leaders talk of maintaining integrity and honesty, but when it comes to brass tracks, they create hurdles to pass legistiation binding them to social norms.
-Today the crucial issue, the relationship develops between the capitalist classes, the bureaucracy and political structure are big hurdles for the economy.
+The hard reality is that, while political leaders talk of maintaining integrity and honesty when it comes to brass tracks, they create hurdles to passing legislation binding them to social norms.
+Today the crucial issue, the relationship develops between the capitalist classes, the bureaucracy, and the political structure is a big hurdle for the economy.
+(BCom Parallel Economy Notes Study Material)

-MEASURES TAKEN BY GOVERNMENT
+MEASURES TAKEN BY THE GOVERNMENT

-The Government has always shown concern to curb black money because it erodes the power and authority of the Government and leads to undesired affect on the economy.
+The Government has always shown concern to curb black money because it erodes the power and authority of the Government and leads to undesired effects on the economy.
 The various measures taken by Government to check tax evasion and black money are as below:

-(i) Checking Tax Evasion: Tax evasion is a measure cause of generation of black money towards parallel economy.
-To curb this practice Government has formed various committees such as Administrative Reforms Commission (1969), Direct Tax Enquiry Committee (1971) and Kelkar Tax Reforms Committee (2002).
-The committees have suggested various measures to check tax evasion and Government is still trying to implement these suggestions.
+(i) Checking Tax Evasion: Tax evasion is a measure cause of the generation of black money towards the parallel economy.
+To curb this practice Government has formed various committees such as the Administrative Reforms Commission (1969), the Direct Tax Enquiry Committee (1971), and Kelkar Tax Reforms Committee (2002).
+The committees have suggested various measures to check tax evasion and the Government is still trying to implement these suggestions.
+(BCom Parallel Economy Notes Study Material)

-(v) Special Bearer Bond Scheme (SBBS): Under this scheme any holder of black money or unaccounted money purchase these bonds without being questioned about his source of income and identity.
-According to SBBS 1981 of face value of 10,000 each were issued for a period of ten years at rate of interest of 2% per annum.(BCom Parallel Economy Notes Study Material)
+(v) Special Bearer Bond Scheme (SBBS): Under this scheme, any holder of black money or unaccounted money purchases these bonds without being questioned about his source of income and identity.
+According to SBBS 1981 face values of 10,000, each was issued for a period of ten years at a rate of interest of 2% per annum.
+(BCom Parallel Economy Notes Study Material)

-(vii) Control on Election Expenses: Election Commission of India has put a limit on election expenses for canvassing during election to discourage political parties from accepting donations from businessmen, traders, big business houses, industrialists etc.(BCom Parallel Economy Notes Study Material)
+(vii) Control on Election Expenses: Election Commission of India has put a limit on election expenses for canvassing during elections to discourage political parties from accepting donations from businessmen, traders, big business houses, industrialists, etc.

-(viii) Tax Deduction at Source (TDS): Government of India has been created a provision for TDS.
-It can be deducted at source in case of income from salary, casual incomes like, lottery, crossword puzzles, bating, horse-race etc; interest of deposits, interest on securities, bonds etc. This system helps in checking evasion of tax.(BCom Parallel Economy Notes Study Material)
+(viii) Tax Deduction at Source (TDS): The government of India has created a provision for TDS.
+It can be deducted at source in case of income from salary, casual incomes like the lottery, crossword puzzles, bating, horse-race, etc; interest of deposits, interest on securities, bonds, etc. This system helps in checking the evasion of tax.
+(BCom Parallel Economy Notes Study Material)

 (ix) Bringing Black Money from Swiss Bank: It is the common agenda of current Modi’s Government.
 Recently due to international pressure, the Swiss Bank agreed to disclose the names of account holders.
-But it is not enough to bring black money from Swiss Bank.
+But it is not enough to bring black money from the Swiss Bank.
 It has been estimated that India has the amount of $ 1,456 Billion stacked in Swiss Bank accounts.
-Narendra Modi has been announced many times about bringing black money from Swiss Bank buy it will be time taking process.(BCom Parallel Economy Notes Study Material)
+Narendra Modi has announced many times about bringing black money from Swiss Bank but it will be time taking process.
+(BCom Parallel Economy Notes Study Material)

 BCom Parallel Economy Notes Study Material